MohamedElatroush/Cooperative-scheduler-for-embedded-systems/README.md

 # Cooperative-scheduler-for-embedded-systems

-This project is done for the Embedded Systems Course in the American University in Cairo.
+This project is done for the Embedded Systems Course in the American University in Cairo. <br>
-Instructor: Dr. Mohamed Shalan
+Instructor: Dr. Mohamed Shalan <br>
 Done By: Mohamed El Atroush (ID: 900152131), Zeyad Zaki (ID: 900160268)

 ## The scheduler Logic: